Langres: History

 As the capital of the Romanized Gallic tribe known as the Lingones, it was called Andematunnum, then Lingones, and now Langres.

 A hilltop town, Langres was built on a limestone promontory of the same name.
 This stronghold was originally occupied by the Lingones.
 At a later date the Romans fortified the town, which they called Andemantunum, located at a strategic crossroads of twelve Roman roads.
 The first-century Triumphal Gate and the many artefacts exhibited in the museums are remnants of the town's Gallo-Roman history.
 After the period of invasions, the town prospered in the Middle Ages, due in part to the growing political influence of its bishops.
 The diocese covered Champagne, the Duchy of Burgundy, and Franche-Comté, and the bishops obtained the right to coin money in the ninth century and to name the military governor of the city in 927.
 The Bishop of Langres was a duke and peer of France.
 The troubled 14th and 15th centuries caused the town to strengthen its defenses, which still give the old city its fortified character, and Langres entered a period of royal tutelage.
 The Renaissance, which returned prosperity to the town, saw the construction of numerous fine civil, religious and military buildings that still stand today.
 In the 19th century, a "Vauban" citadel was added.

 Main sights

 Langres has a historic town center surrounded by defensive walls with a dozen towers and seven gates.

 The cathedral of Saint-Mammès is a late 12th-century structure dedicated to Mammes of Caesarea, a 3rd-century martyr.

 Culture

 Langres is home to producers of an AOC-protected cheese of the same name.
 It is a soft, pungent cow's milk cheese that is known for its rind, which is washed.

 The town was long known for its cutlery industry.
 Didier Diderot, father of encyclopedist Denis, was a cutler.

 A museum called the Denis Diderot House of Enlightenment opened in 2013.
 This museum, set up in a private mansion from the 16th and 18th centuries, is dedicated to the philosopher Denis Diderot.

+Housing

+In August 2025, the Langres town hall announced the demolition of the Navarre building, better known as the Banane, for September 2025.